Linda George (Assyrian singer)

 George is one of the most well-known and ubiquitous Assyrian singers, having toured the continents of Oceania, Europe and Asia.
 Furthermore, she is the most liked Assyrian figure on Facebook.
 In 2010, Esquire magazine chose George as the representative from Iraq in a special, 194-nation edition of their Sexiest Woman Alive feature.

-Musical style

-Unlike many other comparative Assyrian artists, George has dabbled with popular American music genres such as R&B, urban and electronic dance music in her career.
-Her Assyrians songs generally range from lush romantic ballads to traditional folk dance and as well as patriotic music.

 Biography

-Linda has been singing since she was a little girl: her career began at the age of five.
+Linda George's family originates from the Hakkari region of Turkey.
+She is a Tyari from Ashitha in Hakkari province.
+They were displaced during World War I and were deported to Iraq.
+George has been singing since she was a little girl: her career began at the age of five.
 She was the church choir soloist in Baghdad, where she appeared on national television.
+At a young age, she never thought that singing will be her career path.

 She moved to Amman, Jordan in 1979.
 Later that year, she migrated to the US, where her career started in the Assyrian community in Chicago.
+She has since toured Australia, Europe and Canada throughout the decades, having travelled over 3000000 mi, if one would count her airplane travels in her career.
+Alongside the Assyrian homeland, Germany is one of her favorite places to visit.